 Reviewing The Leesa Mattress – UPDATED for 2023

 For fifteen years, my hubby and I have been sleeping on a spring mattress.
 However, we recently both agreed that it was time to buy a new mattress.
 We opted for online mattress shopping and we found a new queen mattress.

 All of the mattresses we bought online because you can return them risk-free (check out SleepDelivered.com for an exhaustive list of mattresses available online).

 Eventually, we both unanimously agreed … Read More

 There are conflicting views on the addictive nature of marijuana and the effect that pot has on the body and brain.
-Regardless, many come to a point in their lives when they choose to stop.
+Regardless, many come to a point when they choose to stop.

-When applying for a new job and the person makes it passed the interview then there is the drug screening.
-A smoker may panic how to get THC out of my hair to pass the … Read More
+When applying for a new job and the person makes it passed the interview, then there is the drug screening.
+A smoker may panic about getting THC out of her hair to pass the drug test.

 As you may already know, I am a huge believer in homeschooling and as such, I am always on the look-out for new and better curriculums.
 Recently, I discovered Wayfarers History, and I must admit I fell in love with it.

 Wayfarers history comprises of 4 complete program guides; Ancient History, Medieval History, Revolution History and Modern History.
 These programs cover a wide range of subjects from pre-kindergarten to grade … Read More

 Should You Go On Vacation By Yourself?
 A Momcation?